 - Vitamin E

 As your skin starts to peel, you really want something hydrating to prevent cracking, which could form new scarring in itself.
-Hyaluronic acid seemed to be one of the active ingredient in many of these creams that’s made to address chemical peeling-treatments.
+Hyaluronic acid seemed to be one of the active ingredients in many of these creams that are made to address chemical peeling-treatments.
 The Terproline cream had many different Peptides/Amino acids to support new epidermal growth as well as encourage collagen production.
 B5 and Zinc are found in pharmacy creams in treating irritated and flaky skin, as well as acne.

 Is there a more natural alternative?